mzipay/Aglyph/doc/source/index.rst

 >>> import aglyph
 >>> aglyph.__version__
-'2.0.0'
+'2.1.0'

-The :download:`Aglyph context DTD <../../resources/aglyph-context-2.0.0.dtd>`
+The :download:`Aglyph context DTD <../../resources/aglyph-context.dtd>`
 includes the Aglyph version in the filename and in a header comment.

-.. versionchanged:: 2.0.0
-   The Aglyph DTD version is now kept in sync with every release version, whether or not the DTD itself was changed.

 Indices and tables
 ------------------